Work and Wages

 Regular Pay

-A contractual provision which gives an employer the right to withhold worker's wages on the pay day is null and void unless the workers has given a written consent allowing certain deductions to make payments such as contributions to occupational pension schemes, repayment of wages paid in advance or overpaid wages, rent for accommodation linked to the job, and compensation or penalties in certain limited circumstances.
+A contractual provision which gives an employer the right to withhold a worker's wages on the pay day is null and void unless the worker has given a written consent for certain deductions.
+This consent allows the employer to make payments such as contributions to occupational pension schemes, repayment of wages paid in advance or overpaid wages, rent for accommodation linked to the job, and compensation or penalties in certain limited circumstances.

 It is not allowed for employers to appropriate any tips, received by their workers, towards themselves.
 Likewise, no agreement of this kind can be included in a worker's contract.
 It is moreover forbidden to subtract the total amount of tips from the wage a worker has earned.
 However, the employer is allowed to introduce a tip jar, to allocate the received tips evenly under all of the workers.
 This has been decided upon by the Supreme Court in 2001, in a court case initiated by a trade union.